THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Right to lodge a complaint with a supervisory authority in accordance with Art.
 77 GDPR in conjunction with In accordance with Section 19 BDSG

-In the event of violations of the GDPR, those affected have the right to lodge a complaint with a supervisory authority, in particular in the member state of their habitual residence, their place of work or the place of the alleged violation.
-The right to lodge a complaint exists without prejudice to any other administrative or judicial remedies.
+In the event of breaches of the GDPR, data subjects have the right to lodge a complaint with a supervisory authority, in particular in the Member State of their habitual residence, place of work or place of the alleged infringement.
+The right to lodge a complaint is without prejudice to other administrative or judicial remedies.

 6. External Hosting

 This website is hosted externally.
-The personal data collected on this website is stored on the server(s) of the host(s).
-This can include IP addresses, contact requests, meta and communication data, contract data, contact details, names, website access and other data generated via a website.
+Personal data collected on this website is stored on the servers of the hoster(s).
+This may include IP addresses, contact requests, meta and communication data, contract data, contact details, names, website accesses and other data generated via a website.

 External hosting is carried out for the purpose of fulfilling the contract with our potential and existing customers (Art.
-6 Para.
-1 lit. b GDPR) and in the interest of a secure, fast and efficient provision of our online offering by a professional provider (Art.
-6 Para.
+6 para.
+1 lit. b GDPR) and in the interest of secure, fast and efficient provision of our online offer by professional providers (Art.
+6 para.
 1 lit. f GDPR).
-If appropriate consent has been requested, processing is carried out exclusively on the basis of Art.
-6 Para.
-1 lit. a GDPR, insofar as the consent requires the storage of cookies or access to information on the user’s end device (e.g .
-B. Device fingerprinting).
-Consent can be revoked at any time.
+Our hoster will only process your data to the extent necessary to fulfill its performance obligations and follow our instructions with regard to this data.

 IONOS SE